The

 A ketone body appears to help preserve muscle by reducing protein breakdown and supporting protein and nucleotide metabolism.

-Photo of Garlic Butter Shrimp with Ginger Bok Choy Article Heading Photo
+Photo of Garlic Butter Shrimp with Ginger Bok Choy Photo to go with For time: Article Heading Photo

 Additionally, stretch for 20 minutes.